 CCleaner has been around for a long time now, with Avast (the new owner, having bought Piriform in 2017) claiming over 2.5 billion downloads of its software.
 This isn't that surprising as CCleaner is an easy-to-use, powerful addition to any PC.
 Yes, it went through a rough patch, but it's safe to use these days.

-One of the latest additions to the app is a new Easy Clean option that searches for and removes tracking files and junk.
+Recent versions of CCleaner include an Easy Clean option, which searches for and removes tracking files and junk.
 These can be examined in more detail or you can just trust the software to clear up what it finds automatically.
-The idea is to make CCleaner accessible for anybody while still doing its best to maintain your system.

 CCleaner provides software management tools, allowing you to quickly enable or disable browser plugins, change the apps that load at startup, and there's a disk analyser to show what files are taking up valuable space on your drive.
 All the options are well laid out, making the tasks straightforward and understandable.

-Stepping up to the Pro tier adds a software updater, automatic removal of internet trackers, scheduled cleaning, disk-space management features.
+Stepping up to the Pro tier adds a software updater, automatic removal of internet trackers, scheduled cleaning and disk-space management features.
 The latest version also adds a Health Check feature, which can analyse, tune and fix any issues across privacy, space, speed and security.
-All this is available for a very reasonable £19.95 / $24.95 per year.
+All this is available for a very reasonable £19.95/US$24.95 per year.

 We could do without the CCleaner Browser that seemed to install itself without being asked, but it only took a few seconds to use CCleaner to remove it, so it's no big deal.

 Bottom Line: A tried and tested cleaning app with plenty of useful features.
 The relatively inexpensive Pro version is a great way to ensure much of the work is done for you.

 Norton Utilities Premium